hui-rao/hui-rao.github.io/_pages/about.md

 - **Activities:**  As a PhD research stream, developing a four-study program to investigate how “dark patterns” may emerge in LLM-based AI companions and how they shape user outcomes, with a particular focus on user perceived intimacy.
 Study 1 conducts a cross-disciplinary synthesis of AI companion research and produce a conceptual paper.
 Subsequent studies employ experimental methods alongside qualitative and computational approaches to uncover dark-pattern mechanisms in AI companions.

-- **Outcomes:** Preparing for PhD thesis. ***Drafted a conceptual paper and preparing submission to a top-tier IS journal.*** Developing research design and instruments for upcoming empirical studies.
+- **Outcomes:** Preparing for PhD thesis. ***Drafted a conceptual paper and preparing submission to a top-tier IS journal by 2026.*** Developing research design and instruments for upcoming empirical studies.

 <div style="height:1.0em"></div>